lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

 - JMH
 ---

-String concatenation is one of the most well known caveat in Java.
-Almost all experienced Java developpers have already heard or read explanations about when to use _String_ vs _StringBuilder_/_StringBuffer_ for concatenating Strings.
+String concatenation is one of the most well-known caveats in Java.
+Almost all experienced Java developers have already heard or read explanations about when to use _String_ vs _StringBuilder_/_StringBuffer_ for concatenating Strings.

 These last months I gave some interviews for a Java position in the company where I work.
-One of the exercices that candidate sometimes have to work on requires to concatenate Strings in a for loop.
+One of the exercises that candidates sometimes have to work on requires concatenating Strings in a for loop.
 Obviously, as a ~~pervert~~ programmer, I like to ask people what they think about the performance of the code they write and how it could be improved.
 The answers were really surprising, especially about String concatenation.
 Although some explanations were not really convincing, they let me doubt whether using _StringBuilder_/_StringBuffer_ is still required with a recent Java virtual machine.
 For this reason, I decided to do some investigations.

 <!--more-->